 The gorgeous rolling hills of rural West Marin, California are home to an expansive family ranch.
-On this land, Turnbull Griffin Haesloop Architects created the West Marin Ranch house, a sprawling home with space for plenty of company.
+On this land, Turnbull Griffin Haesloop Architects created the West Marin Ranch house, a sprawling net-zero home with space for plenty of company.

 The compound is made up of a cluster of buildings around a central courtyard.
 From this courtyard, residents and visitors are treated to a spectacular view of Mount Tamalpais.